Ninety-two percent of women surveyed list reducing domestic violence and sexual assault as their top concern

 — Maya Angelou

 CAAFA’s safe home provides a safe, supportive, and confidential place to stay while healing from emotional, financial, physical and/or sexual abuse and/or sex trafficking.
 The safe home can house up to 16 adults and children at once.
-Children 0-18 are welcome at the safe home with their mothers.
+Children 0-18 are welcome at the safe home with their guardians.
 The safe home has community living, dining and kitchen areas.
 There is a garden, playground and child play room on site.
 People can stay at the safe home for up to 120 days.
 Safe home residents have access to individual support, group support, pet therapy, horse therapy, and case management.
 Assistance with job development, transportation, housing and financial referrals, medical services, children’s services, etc., is provided based on the needs of the individual.
 CAAFA’s safe home welcomes survivors regardless of past or present involvement with substance abuse, mental illness, gender, race, language, religious preference, disability, or sexual orientation.
 The safe-home maintains a drug and alcohol free environment.

 Everyone has a right to peaceful coexistence, the basic personal freedoms, the alleviation of suffering, and the opportunity to lead a productive life…